+To advance the science, practice and policy of ecological restoration to sustain biodiversity, improve resilience in a changing climate, and re-establish an ecologically healthy relationship between nature and culture.

 To encourage the development and application of ecological restoration as a scientific and technical discipline, as a strategy for environmental conservation, as a technique for ecological research and as a means of promoting a mutually beneficial relationship between human beings and the rest of nature.

 To encourage research in all areas related to the restoration of ecosystems.